 Open Select Content Set and click Select.

-Now the images will appear at the top of the page.
-You can manage the way the content is displayed—like what metadata appears—or even create a Widget Template to style the content, but the items which display and the order in which they appear are determined by the Content Set.
+Now the images appear at the top of the page.
+You can manage the way the content is displayed—like what metadata appears—or even create a Widget Template to style the content, but the displayed items and the order in which they appear are determined by the content set.

 Under Asset Selection choose Content Set.